MultiPoolMiner/MultiPoolMiner/README.md

 **-ExcludeCoinName [Zcash, ZeroCoin etc.]**
 Similar to the *-CoinName* command but it is used to exclude selected coins from being mined.
 Use commas to separate multiple values.
 This is also a per-pool setting (see Advanced Configuration).
-Note: Only the pools ending in ...-Coin expose the coin names in their API.
+Note: Only the pools ending in ...-Coin expose all coin names in their API.
+Check the web dashboard / pools to see which pools expose which values.

+**-ExcludeCurrencySymbol [DGB, LTC, ZEC etc.]**
+Similar to the *-CurrencySymbol* command but it is used to exclude selected currency symbols from being mined.
+Use commas to separate multiple values.
+This is also a per-pool setting (see Advanced Configuration).
+Note: Only the pools ending in ...-Coin expose all currency symbols in their API.
+Check the web dashboard / pools to see which pools expose which values.

 **-ExcludeDeviceName**
 Similar to the *-DeviceName* command but it is used to *exclude* unwanted devices for mining.
 [CPU, GPU, GPU#02, AMD, NVIDIA, AMD#02, OpenCL#03#02 etc.].
 Use commas to separate multiple values.